lanskyfan/fifaweb/README.md

    pip install cryptography
    ```

-3. To simplify development, create a mysql database called 'photo'.
+3. To simplify development, create a mysql database called 'photo'. **[for now: skip the step]**

    ```
    CREATE DATABASE photo;
    ```

-4. When log in mysql as root, create a  user 'photodev' and grant privilege.
+4. When log in mysql as root, create a  user 'photodev' and grant privilege.**[for now: skip the step]**

    ```
    CREATE USER 'photodev'@'localhost' IDENTIFIED BY '123456';